 Moreover, scientists have developed a deep neural network (DNN) model and trained it using existing data.
 They got a quick, efficient strategy for assessing magnetic fields for phenomenally early detection of a natural disaster.
 This is vital for creating successful warning systems that may help diminish setbacks and boundless damage.

 The decimation caused by earthquakes and tsunamis leaves little uncertainty that a viable way to anticipate their rate is of fundamental significance.
-Surely, systems as of now exist for warning people just before the arrival of seismic waves; yet, usually the case that the S-wave (or secondary wave), that is, the later piece of the quake, has just arrived when the warning is given.
+Surely, systems now exist to warn people just before the arrival of seismic waves; yet, usually, the case that the S-wave (or secondary wave), that is, the later piece of the quake, has just arrived when the warning is given.
 A faster, more precise means is distressfully required to give local residents time to look for safety and minimize casualties.

 It is realized that quakes and tsunamis are accompanied by confined changes in the geomagnetic field.
 For earthquakes, it is basically what is known as a piezo-magnetic effect, where the arrival of a massive measure of accumulated stress along a fault causes nearby changes in a geomagnetic field; for tsunamis, it is the sudden, immense development of the sea that causes varieties in atmospheric pressure.

 This thus influences the ionosphere, accordingly changing the geomagnetic field.
 Both can be recognized by a network of observation focused at different areas.
 The significant advantage of such a methodology is speed; recollecting that electromagnetic waves travel at the speed of light, we can momentarily distinguish the rate of an occasion by observing changes in the geomagnetic field.